henri123lemoine/pyproject-template/README.md

 # Python Project Template

-This template is meant for personal use and may not be suitable for all projects.
+A minimal Python project template with logging and testing setup.
+Made for personal use.

+## Features

+- Logging with loguru
+- Environment variables with python-dotenv
+- Testing with pytest
+- Linting with ruff

-## Usage
+## Getting Started

 This project uses `uv`.
 Installation instructions [here](https://docs.astral.sh/uv/getting-started/installation/).